Managed process/container

 to true

-in configuration to use a remote DB at your specified Cedana endpoint instead.
+in to use a remote DB at your specified Cedana endpoint instead.

 To run a new managed job: